astromechanic/getting_texts_jenaer_nachrichten/README.md

 The file <b>clean_texts.txt</b> was then processed with AntConc (the freeware corpus analysis toolkit http://www.laurenceanthony.net/software/antconc/) in order to create a list of words ordered by frequency and 3-Grams.

 The frequency list allows to learn first the words that are more frequent in the text, and thus helps to understand more texts faster.
+It begins obviously with the most frequent German words at all, such as der, die, und etc. But then one can find more sophisticated words like <i> Verfügung, Moglichkeit</i> and <i>anschließend</i>.

-The list of 3-Grams has two application.
+To my mind, the more applicable thing is the list of 3-Grams which has two possible uses.
 <ul>
 <li>First, it enables to understand what the local news are about.
 For example, the most frequent 3-Grams in my set of news are the following: fc carl zeiss, carl zeiss jena, ff usv jena, den chemnitzer fc.
 Therefore, we can conclude that the football topic is more represented now than, let's say, the coronavirus.</li>
 <li>Second, it is useful to learn the words right away with grammar and context, for example: not only <i>Donnerstag</i> but <i>am Donnerstag</i>, not only <i>Motto</i> but <i>unter dem Motto</i>, not only <i>Holzmarkt</i> but <i>auf dem Holzmarkt</i> and so on.</li>